Sigrid on-premise: Helm Chart configuration

 secretName: "example name"

 Note that this secret is not mandatory.
-In case Kubernetes already has access to the object store (for instance, because the service account used has access), no secret is needed at all.
+In case authentication is already provided through other means (e.g. Pod/Workload Identity, IAM roles for service accounts, etc.), no secret is needed at all.

-(E.2) Configuration for the Kubernetes jobs that import analysis results.
+(E.2) Configuration for the Kubernetes analysis results import jobs.

 Sigrid creates Kubernetes jobs that import analysis results.
 These jobs read analysis results from the object store and store them in Sigrid’s database.
 Several configuration parameters need to be provided.
 These jobs are created dynamically at runtime, by Sigrid itself (not by the Helm chart), whenever it receives a trigger from a CI/CD pipeline.